xaur/decred-news/guidelines.md

 * work released in binaries or deployed to production sites
 * work released in source code (merged in master branches)
 * work finished but still in review
-* work in progress (some work happened this month)
+* work in progress (new work done this month)
 * work started
 * discussion started
 * planned work, from near to long term

+In each project section, order work items from "most released" to "least released".

-The same work may be reported multiple times in multiple DJ issues as it moves to next stage.
+The same effort may be reported multiple times in multiple DJ issues as it moves to next stage.
 Reporting after merge tells developers and enthusiasts new feature is available on master so they can build from source.
 Reporting after release tells everybody else the new feature is available in the binaries.

-Within each project section, order work items from "most released" to "least released".

 All updates must be **notable**.
 Signs of a _not_ notable pull request or commit: few lines changed, no description, no discussion, not many people involved, no references from or to this PR, short time span, few commits, not much happened during the month.

+Some work sounds less "exciting": small bugfixes, increased test coverage, code refactoring, dependency upgrades, code cleanup, etc. Normally, such items are not reported on their own but grouped in a general statement like "increased test coverage", unless the total amount is so small that can be omitted.
+These items do get a standalone mention when they are big (thousands of lines affected in non trivial way), took a ton of effort (e.g. hunting down a super tricky bug), have huge impact (e.g. one line fix for a vulnerability) or otherwise interesting (e.g. someone went on a crusade to [remove jQuery](https://github.com/decred/dcrdata/pull/915) or bad practice like [inline JS](https://github.com/decred/dcrdata/pull/873)).
+Infrastructure upgrades like linters, CI, vulnerability detection, etc, are often notable.

+When using catch-all updates, be specific when possible e.g. "refactoring to increase separation of concerns" instead of just "refactoring".

+While things like "tests added" may sound too generic, they are often mentioned to give a general sense that infra work never stops and takes a lot of effort.
+Indirectly, it shows that our devs are experienced and know "the price" of a large codebase - if you don't consistently take care of it and just keep adding features it may blow up.

+Special category we try to mention is changes backported from other Go codebases like btcd or lnd.
+Indirectly, it shows returns from past contributions into the ecosystem - seeds planted years ago by C0 by investing into btcsuite.

+Don't worry of a project is short on updates.
+There are a lot of them and sometimes devs move their focus.

 The primary source of updates for most Decred projects are the **pull requests** (PRs), currently hosted on GitHub.